What is beard softener?

 Regular shampoo, unlike beard wash, is designed to strip naturally produced sebum oil from your hair.
 But sebum is the oily substance your beard needs to stay hydrated.
 So using regular shampoo on your facial hair would leave it dry and brittle.
 Which also isn’t good.

-Beard conditioner is formulated using natural ingredients.
-So that your beard gets all of the nourishment it needs without risk to its natural oils.
+Beard conditioner is formulated using natural ingredients so that your beard gets all of the nourishment it needs without risk to its natural oils.

 Depending on where you look online, any of these products could be described and packaged as beard softener.
 You may even find them sold as ‘beard quencher’ or ‘beard sauce’.

-A good beard care routine should include beard oil, balm, butter and conditioner.
+We're often asked what is the best beard softener.
+Well a good beard care routine should include beard oil, balm, butter and conditioner.
 You don’t have to use them all at the same time, but they all play a role in keeping your beard healthy — oil as a go-to product for instant softness, conditioner for after using beard wash and balm or butter to style and manage your mane.

 If you were to ask us to name one single product as beard softener it would probably be beard conditioner.